matthmr/side/README.md

 deleted a lot of files that were duplicates (and also very out-of-date) from the ones tracked on the scripts repository.

+## new-res.py

+A python script for outputing a resolution given a file name and the target aspect ratio in form of another resolution.

+Python-depends on:

+- `subprocess`
+- `fractions`
+- `sys`

+System-depends on:

+- `mediainfo`

 ## ffl

 [unit](#unit) integration with [fzf](https://github.com/junegunn/fzf).

 ## orx